R bootcamp

 2. Logical-based indexing

-Similarly, you can do the same with TRUE / FALSE indexing vectors for lists as what we did with normal (single-type) vectors.
+Similarly, you can do the same with TRUE / FALSE indexing vectors for lists as what we did with normal vectors.
 Rather than go through the variation of the same exercises, let’s introduce another very useful pattern related to logical-based indexing and that’s removing invalid elements.

-v <- c("hello", "folks", "!", NA, "wow another NAs are coming", NA, NA, "42")
+xyz <- list("hello", "folks", "!", NA, "wow another NAs are coming", NA, NA, "42")

-[5] "wow another NAs are coming" NA
+[1] "wow another NAs are coming"

 Notice the NA values.
 One operation we have to do very often (particularly in data frames, whose columns are vectors as we will see below!) is to remove those invalid elements, using the function is.na().